mattfarina/community-1/Sub-Projects.md

 ## Helm Client

 The [Helm client/CLI](https://github.com/helm/helm) has a dedicated group maintaining it.
-The members of that team are documented in the [OWNERS](https://github.com/helm/helm/blob/master/OWNERS) file in the root of the project.
+The members of that team are documented in the [OWNERS](https://github.com/helm/helm/blob/master/OWNERS) file in the root of the repository.

 This team can be directly contacted at the private address of cncf-helm-core-maintainers@lists.cncf.io.

+## Helm-2to3

+A plugin for the Helm Client that helps people migrate their Helm v2 setups to Helm v3.
+The maintainers of this sub-project are documented in the [OWNERS](https://github.com/helm/helm-2to3/blob/master/OWNERS) file in the root of the repository.

+## Acceptance Testing

+A sub-project that performs acceptance testing on the Helm Client.
+The maintainers of this sub-project are documented in the [OWNERS](https://github.com/helm/acceptance-testing/blob/master/OWNERS) file in the root of the repository.

 ## Charts Maintainers

-The Charts Maintainers handle numerous repositories in the Helm GitHub organization.
-Specifically, those that deal with maintaining charts..
+The Charts Maintainers handle numerous repositories incolved with the stable and incubator chart repository.

 The charts maintainers are documented in the [OWNERS](https://github.com/helm/charts/blob/master/OWNERS) file in the root of the charts repository.
 They can be contacted privately at kubernetes-charts-leads@googlegroups.com.

+## Chart Releaser

+A sub-project to turn GitHub repositories into chart repositories.
+This sub-project includes the code along with a supporting GitHub Action.
+The maintainers of this sub-project are documented in the [OWNERS](https://github.com/helm/chart-releaser/blob/master/OWNERS) file in the root of the repository.

+## Chart Testing

+A sub-project to test charts.
+This sub-project include the code along with supporting GitHub Actions.
+The maintainers of this sub-project are documented in the [OWNERS](https://github.com/helm/chart-testing/blob/master/OWNERS) file in the root of the repository.

+## Homebrew Tap

+Homebrew Tap is a tap to distribute for the [Homebrew package manager](https://brew.sh/).
+The maintainers of this sub-project are documented in the [OWNERS](https://github.com/helm/homebrew-tap/blob/master/OWNERS) file in the root of the repository.

 ## Monocular